Dwight D. Eisenhower: President at Columbia University and NATO Supreme Commander

 He did have some successes at Columbia.
 Puzzled as to why no American university had undertaken the "continuous study of the causes, conduct and consequences of war", Eisenhower undertook the creation of the Institute of War and Peace Studies, a research facility to "study war as a tragic social phenomenon".
 Eisenhower was able to use his network of wealthy friends and acquaintances to secure initial funding for it.
 Under its founding director, international relations scholar William T. R. Fox, the institute began in 1951 and became a pioneer in international security studies, one that would be emulated by other institutes in the United States and Britain later in the decade.
 The Institute of War and Peace Studies thus became one of the projects which Eisenhower considered his "unique contribution" to Columbia.
 As the president of Columbia, Eisenhower gave voice to his opinions about the supremacy and difficulties of American democracy.
 His tenure marked his transformation from military to civilian leadership.
-His biographer Travis Beal Jacobs also suggested that the alienation of the Columbia faculty contributed to sharp intellectual criticism of him for many years.
+His biographer, Travis Beal Jacobs, suggested that the alienation of the Columbia faculty contributed to sharp intellectual criticism of him for many years.

 The trustees of Columbia University declined to accept Eisenhower's offer to resign in December 1950, when he took an extended leave from the university to become the Supreme Commander of the North Atlantic Treaty Organization (NATO), and he was given operational command of NATO forces in Europe.
 Eisenhower retired from active service as an army general on June 3, 1952, and he resumed his presidency of Columbia.
 Meanwhile, Eisenhower had become the Republican Party nominee for president of the United States, a contest that he won on November 4.
 Eisenhower tendered his resignation as university president on November 15, 1952, effective January 19, 1953, the day before his inauguration.

 At home, Eisenhower was more effective in making the case for NATO in Congress than the Truman administration had been.
 By the middle of 1951, with American and European support, NATO was a genuine military power.
 Nevertheless, Eisenhower thought that NATO would become a truly European alliance, with the American and Canadian commitments ending after about ten years.